DeterminateSystems/riff/README.md

 ## What Riff provides

-Languages typically use language-specific package managers to handle dependencies, such as [Cargo] for the [Rust] language.
+Most programming languages use language-specific package managers to handle dependencies, such as [Cargo] for the [Rust] language.
 But these language-specific tools typically don't handle dependencies written in other languages very well.
 They expect you to install those dependencies using some